weaviate/weaviate-io/developers/weaviate/model-providers/transformers/embeddings.md

 Weaviate's integration with the Hugging Face Transformers library allows you to access their models' capabilities directly from Weaviate.

-[Configure a Weaviate vector index](#configure-the-vectorizer) to use the Hugging Face Transformers integration, and [configure the Weaviate instance](#weaviate-configuration) with the specified model.
-Weaviate will generate embeddings for various operations using the specified model in the Transformers inference container.
+[Configure a Weaviate vector index](#configure-the-vectorizer) to use the Transformers integration, and [configure the Weaviate instance](#weaviate-configuration) with a model image, and Weaviate will generate embeddings for various operations using the specified model in the Transformers inference container.
 This feature is called the *vectorizer*.

 At [import time](#data-import), Weaviate generates text object embeddings and saves them into the index.
 For [vector](#vector-near-text-search) and [hybrid](#hybrid-search) search operations, Weaviate converts text queries into embeddings.